turbot/steampipe-docs/docs/cloud/integrations/navicat.md

 ## Create a chart with custom query

-Here we will focus on creating a chart to analyze versioning status of S3 Buckets in the AWS account.
-To begin, click the `New Query` block and paste this query in the command palette and click `Run`.
+Here we will focus on creating a chart to analyze the versioning status of S3 Buckets in the AWS account.
+To begin, click the `New Query` block, paste this query in the command palette, then click `Run`.

 ```
 select